dmartzol/elastic-go/README.md

+# elastic

-# elastic.go - A command-line tool to query the Elasticsearch REST API
+## A command-line tool to query the Elasticsearch REST API

 `elastic.go` was born to turn commands that look like this: